ghoshabhi/P5-Linux-Config/README.md

 ### Improvements:

-The app runs into a problem when trying to visit the menu items without logging in.
-Also there are some broken image links.
-After logging out the authorised access to delete the restaurant and menu items is granted.
-Needs pagination.
+1) The app runs into a problem when trying to visit the menu items without logging in
+2) Fix broken image links
+3) User can still do the CRUD operations, after logging out
+4) Needs pagination